 The MSc in Strategic Earth Resources is a one-year postgraduate degree run by the School of Earth and Environmental Sciences.
 It is designed to prepare students for the challenges in resource exploration in the 21st century, combining core knowledge, fieldwork, short courses, seminars, and a research dissertation.

 The course covers the fundamental processes leading to the formation of ore deposits.
-It provides hands-on training in both the classroom and field in the latest digital and remote sensing mapping techniques, 3D modelling software and geochemical mapping.
+It provides hands-on training in both the classroom and field in the latest digital and remote sensing mapping techniques and 3D geological modelling.
 It will additionally cover the economic, environmental, and social (ESG) aspects of mining: from exploration, extraction, to remediation, as well as topics such as critical metals and sustainable mining, the global climate challenge, and energy alternatives such as geothermal.
 Students also take additional optional topics either in geodynamics, climate science, or advanced geochemistry.

-The MSc is targeted both at new graduates seeking a career in the resources industry or as preparation for an applied PhD, and also at professional exploration geologists with several years industry experience seeking to move into an exploration strategy role, which for 2021 entry is planned to be in South Africa.
+The MSc is targeted both at new graduates seeking a career in the resources industry or as preparation for an applied PhD, and also at professional exploration geologists with several years industry experience seeking to move into an exploration strategy role.

-The final three months of your course will be focused on independent research which concludes with a 15,000-word field or laboratory-based dissertation.
+The final three months of your course will be focused on independent research which concludes with a 12,000-word field or laboratory-based dissertation.